Patrick Collison

-Patrick Collison (born 9 September 1988) is an Irish billionaire entrepreneur.
-He is the co-founder and CEO of Stripe, which he started with his younger brother, John, in 2010.
+Patrick Collison (born 9 September 1988) is an Irish entrepreneur.
+He is the co-founder and current CEO of Stripe, which he started with his younger brother, John, in 2010.
 He won the 41st Young Scientist and Technology Exhibition in 2005 at the age of sixteen.
-In 2020, he founded Fast Grants to accelerate COVID-19-related science with Tyler Cowen.
+In 2020, he founded Fast Grants to fund COVID-19-related science with economist Tyler Cowen.
+In 2021, he co-founded Arc Institute, a nonprofit research organization, with bioscientists Silvana Konermann and Patrick Hsu.

 Early life

-Patrick Collison was born to microbiologist Lily and electronic engineer Denis Collison in 1988, and he and his brothers were brought up in the small village of Dromineer in County Tipperary.
+Patrick Collison was born to microbiologist Lily and electronic engineer Denis Collison on 9 September 1988, and he and his brothers were brought up in the small village of Dromineer in County Tipperary.
 The eldest of three boys, he took his first computer course when he was eight years old, at the University of Limerick, and began learning computer programming at the age of ten.

 Collison was educated in Gaelscoil Aonach Urmhumhan, Nenagh, before attending Castletroy College in Castletroy, County Limerick.

 Career

 Young Scientist

 Collison entered the 40th Young Scientist and Technology Exhibition with his project on artificial intelligence (nicknamed 'Isaac' after Isaac Newton, whom Patrick admired), finishing as individual runner-up.
 He re-entered the following year, and won first place at the age of sixteen on 14 January 2005.
 His project involved the creation of Croma, a LISP-type programming language.

-His prize of a €3,000 cheque and a trophy of Waterford Crystal was presented to him by President Mary McAleese.
+His prize of a €7,500 cheque and a trophy of Waterford Crystal was presented to him by President Mary McAleese.
 His younger brother Tommy participated with his project on blogging in the Young Scientist and Technology Exhibition in 2010.

 Auctomatic

 He attended Massachusetts Institute of Technology, but eventually dropped out in 2009 after starting businesses.
 In 2007, he set up software company 'Shuppa' (a play on the Irish word siopa, meaning 'shop') in Limerick with his brother John Collison.
 Enterprise Ireland did not allocate funding to the company, prompting a move to California after Silicon Valley's Y Combinator showed interest, where they merged with two Oxford graduates, Harjeet and Kulveer Taggar, and the company became Auctomatic.

 On Good Friday of March 2008, Collison, aged nineteen, and his brother, aged seventeen, sold Auctomatic to Canadian company Live Current Media, becoming millionaires.
-In May 2008 he became director of engineering at the company's new Vancouver base.
+In May 2008, he became director of engineering at the company's new Vancouver base.
 Collison attributes the success of his company to his win in the Young Scientist and Technology Exhibition.